simonmicro/Dear-Templates/Git - Source Code Mirror.md

 [See here](https://stackoverflow.com/questions/2919878/git-rewrite-previous-commit-usernames-and-emails)

 ## If the credentials file has been added... ##
-Or a file bigger than 100MB.
-Or some private data has been commited - and already pushed:
+...or a file bigger than 100MB; or some private data has been commited - and already pushed:
 [RESCUE IS HERE](https://help.github.com/en/github/managing-large-files/removing-files-from-a-repositorys-history)

 # Git LFS #